upa8/Office-Hours/README.md

 # Office-Hours
-An excellent React Native application to manager your office timing.
-It notify you once your office hours are completed.
+An excellent React Native application to manage your office timing.
+It notifies you once your office hours are completed.